Introduction

 Understanding the signs and symptoms of these issues is crucial.
 For instance, a teenager with anxiety might exhibit restlessness, excessive worry, and physical symptoms like headaches or stomach aches.
 Depression can manifest as persistent sadness, loss of interest in activities, and changes in sleep and appetite.

-Once warning signs are noticed by a teacher, professional, peer or parent it is important to act with early intervention and prevention.
+Once warning signs are noticed by a teacher, professional, peer or parent, early intervention and prevention is key.

 What is Causing a Rise in Mental Health Issues in Young People?